relizaio/reliza-cli/README.md

 - **-k** - flag for api key which can be either api key for this project or organization-wide read API (required).
 - **--project** - flag to denote UUID of specific Project or Product, UUID must be obtained from (Reliza Hub)[https://relizahub.com] (required).
 - **--branch** - flag to denote required branch of chosen Project or Product (required).
+- **--env** - flag to denote environment to which release approvals should match.
+Environment can be one of: DEV, BUILD, TEST, SIT, UAT, PAT, STAGING, PRODUCTION.
+If not supplied, latest release will be returned regardless of approvals (optional).